Estimated median graduate earnings based on publicly available data.

-Boston College is a private_nonprofit located in Chestnut Hill, Massachusetts.
+Boston College is a Private Nonprofit located in Chestnut Hill, Massachusetts.
 The university enrolls approximately 10,085 students.
-It has a graduation rate of 90.8%, which is above average for US universities.
+It has a graduation rate of 90.8%, which is above average.

-Graduates of Boston College earn a median salary of $103,937 per year 10 years after starting college, compared to the US national average of $45,000.
-This puts Boston College graduates 131% above the national median.
+Graduates of Boston College earn a median salary of $103,937 per year 10 years after starting college.
+This puts Boston College graduates 131% above the US national average of $45,000.

 Tuition at Boston College is $70,702 for in-state students and $70,702 for out-of-state students.
 The average net price after financial aid is $41,704 per year.